-§ 33.001 POLICIES AND PROCEDURES.
+§33.001 POLICIES AND PROCEDURES.

-It shall be tThe policy of the county is to enter into contracts for goods, services, construction, and professional services at fair and reasonable compensation for the work performed.
-The County shall develop pProcedures shall be developed to (1) manage the procurement process in accordance with the law; (2) spend the taxpayers' money wisely and fairly; (3) protect against fraud and favoritism; (4) encourage participation by county businesses and promote equality of opportunity for minority- and women-owned businesses; and (5) to best meet the needs of Lake County's various county departments through continuous improvement of the County's purchasing systems and procedures.
+The policy of the county is to enter into contracts for goods, services, construction, and professional services at fair and reasonable compensation for the work performed.
+The County shall develop procedures to (1) manage the procurement process in accordance with the law; (2) spend the taxpayers' money wisely and fairly; (3) protect against fraud and favoritism; (4) encourage participation by county businesses and promote equality of opportunity for minority- and womenowned businesses; and (5) best meet the needs of Lake County's various departments through continuous improvement of the County's purchasing systems and procedures.